Voorivex/livstream-recon/README.md

 ## method

-here are the moethods we used:
+here are the methods we used:

 1. domain -> ASN -> CIDR -> Reverse IP lookup
 2. domain -> certificate -> information -> reverse look up in certificates